Here are the notes and updates for Wild Rift Patch 2.1a | Dot Esports

 - On-hit damage

-- Melee: 6 percent to 9 percent of current enemy health physical damage
+- Melee: Six percent to nine percent of current enemy health physical damage

 Liandry’s Torment